 Langdon Hall still exudes the air of an old Ontario estate, but few people are aware of the international connections in the property’s hundred-year history.
 Built in Canada by the son of an English man who inherited American wealth, the grand home was intended as a summertime contrast to life in New York, London and a chateau in the Loire Valley.
 Now owned by William Bennett and Mary Beaton, their Country House Hotel is now known across the globe for serving up fine fancies to discerning globetrotters.

 On my second visit to Langdon Hall I brought my friend Will along as partner in crime to enjoy festive sips and nibbles just days before Christmas.
-If you’re mantra going into 2016 is “treat-yo-self,” find inspiration with my Top 10 Things to Do at Langdon Hall:
+If you’re mantra going into 2016 is “treat-yo-self,” find inspiration at Langdon Hall.

 Slip down into Langdon Hall’s elegant dining room and shortly after you’ve rubbed your eyes, let out a wee yawn and stretched your arms towards the chandelier dangling from the ceiling you’ll enjoy the aroma of freshly roasted coffee slipping into your cup.
 With a whisper of cream and petite sugar cube this is how we begin the day.